artandmath/AssetManager/README.md

 - Won't work with url paths "smb://" etc

 ## Special thanks
-- Thank you to Mitja Müller-Jend for his node_table panel for Nuke, which is used as the inspiration for this codebase.
+- Thank you to Mitja Müller-Jend for his node_table panel for Nuke.
 Your code is some of the most readable I've ever encountered: https://gitlab.com/filmkorn/nuke_node_table
+- I apologize for basterdized it to hack together this prototype.